DevExpress-Examples/blazor-grid-drag-and-drop/README.md

 ## Drag Rows in One Grid

 When you drop a row, the Grid's rows are reordered.
-This example uses the [Sortable widget](./CS/GridDragAndDrop/Pages/Within.razor.js#L12) to reorder rows in UI.
+This example uses the [Sortable widget](./CS/GridDragAndDrop/Pages/Within.razor.js#L12) to reorder rows in the UI.
 The [ReorderGridRows](./CS/GridDragAndDrop/Pages/Within.razor#L48) method updates the data source on the server side.

 ## Drag Rows Between Two Grids